SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 * Upgrading technological capabilities of industrial sectors
 * (encouraging innovation, increasing research and development workers, increasing public and private funding/investing)

+SDG Target 9.5 focuses on strengthening the foundation for innovation and scientific advancement.
+E-Handbook on Sustainable Development Goals Indicators (2024): 9.5.1 and 9.5.2

 This query consists of X phrases.

 ```py